lizraeli/lev-izraelit/src/content/polling-requests.md

     fetchingError,
     startMakingRequests,
     stopMakingRequests
-  } = usePollingRequests(apiCall, timeOutMs);
+  } = usePollingRequests(apiCall, intervalMs);
   ...
 }
 ```

-We will pass the api call and the timeout between requests in miliseconds, and get back:
+We will pass the api call and the interval between requests in miliseconds, and get back:

 - the response data (if any)
 - the fetching error (if any)